v-rajagt/IntuneDocs/intune/remote-actions/device-rename.md

 - 15 characters or less (must be less than or equal to 63 bytes, not including trailing NULL)
 - Not null or an empty string
 - Allowed ASCII: Letters (a-z, A-Z), numbers (0-9), and hyphens
-- Allowed Unicode: characters >= 0x80, must be valid UTF8, must be IDN-mappable (i.e. RtlIdnToNameprepUnicode succeeds; see RFC 3492)
+- Allowed Unicode: characters >= 0x80, must be valid UTF8, must be IDN-mappable (that is, RtlIdnToNameprepUnicode succeeds; see RFC 3492)
 - Names must not contain only numbers or start with a number
 - No spaces in the name
 - Disallowed characters: { | } ~ [ \ ] ^ ' : ; < = > ? & @ ! " # $ % ` ( ) + / , . _ *)